tfalab/fontanes_library/README.md

 See also the [project demo](https://uclab.fh-potsdam.de/ff/) and a [video](https://vimeo.com/355280580) describing the functionalities of the prototype.
 For more infos on the functionalities of the prototype, please inquire the help button inside the [prototype](https://uclab.fh-potsdam.de/ff/).

-This project is a collaboration between the [Theodor Fontane Archive Potsdam](https://www.fontanearchiv.de) (University of Potsdam) and the [UCLAB](https://uclab.fh-potsdam.de/) (University of Applied Sciences Potsdam).

 ### The data
 The visualization is based on three data sources and the images of the digitized pages of the books and is accessed via a Google Spreadsheet enabling live-editing and the Google Spreadsheet API: